Wednesday, May 11, 2016

 I can’t fully separate my reaction to The Reincarnation of Peter Proud from my nostalgic memories of my life in 1975.
 Nor do I want to.
 TROPP is, in my eyes, a film not wholly successful as either an erotic thriller or supernatural suspenser; yet it can't be denied that the film still manages to strike a chord with those who were of a certain age when they saw it (adolescent to late teens).
 The film obviously works on some level for me, perhaps one better suited to a Night Gallery or Twilight Zone episode, but its minor effectiveness can't be denied..

-There’s plenty of ‘70s weirdness about it, which I like, but it suffers because it lacks the kind of crazy you find in the dark corners of the works of Hitchcock, Polanski, and other directors with demons they use film to exorcize.
+There’s plenty of ‘70s weirdness about it, which I like, but it suffers because it lacks the kind of crazy you find in the dark corners of the works of Hitchcock, Polanski, and other directors who use film to exorcise their demons.
 And a movie as offbeat as this NEEDS that kind of crazy.

 One of the film's more eerily effective scenes is when Peter accompanies Ann to the convalescent home to visit her paternal grandmother.
 The woman, who hasn't spoken or acknowledged another person for years, suddenly sees Peter and recognizes her son, Jeffrey.